 - Contextualizes information literacy within ongoing coursework appropriate to the academic program and course level.

-- Identify and reach out to relevant stakeholders and support groups both within and outside of the institution.
+- Identify and reach out to relevant stakeholders and support groups both within and outside of the library and the institution.

 - Use a variety of communication methods, including formal and informal networks and media channels.